doublejosh/doublejosh/README.md

 ### 👋 Yet Another Josh
-Build it to be explored, the value is the flexibility.
+Build to be explored, value is in flexibility.
 Don't get obsolete.

 _Skills: Frontend, React, CSS, TypeScript, data/schemas, some obsolete ones too_